Mexico City ePrix

 The Mexico City ePrix is an annual race of the single-seater, electrically powered Formula E championship, held in Mexico City, Mexico.
 It was first raced in the 2015–16 season.

 Circuit

-The ePrix is held at the Autódromo Hermanos Rodríguez and is currently the only permanent racing facility on the Formula E calendar, albeit in a very different form to the version used in Formula One.
+The ePrix is held at the Autódromo Hermanos Rodríguez, albeit in a very different form to the version used in Formula One.
 The layout is just over two kilometers in length, and is based on a modified version of the one-mile short oval used in the NASCAR Mexico Series.
-It utilises the full Peraltada final corner, whereas the exit of the Foro Sol section is next to the entrance.
+It uses the full Peraltada final corner, whereas the exit of the Foro Sol section is next to the entrance.
 It was slightly altered for the 2017 edition, with the Turn 1 chicane being reprofiled to make for better racing.
 Track layout modification was done by Agustin Delicado Zomeño.

-In 2020, a new section was added after turn 2, including a sweeping right-hander.
+In 2020 a new section was added after turn 2, including a sweeping right-hander.
 The back straight had its chicane eliminated, giving drivers a clear run into Foro Sol stadium section.

-In 2023, the chicane at the back straight was added again.
+In 2023 the chicane at the back straight was added again.